dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 data ListInt = Nil | Cons Int ListInt
 ```

 We need to rewrite this definition as `data ListInt = F ListInt`, where `F` needs to be a suitable new type constructor.
-It is clear that this type constructor should be this:
+It is clear what `F` should be:

 ```haskell
 data F r = Nil | Cons Int r
 ```

 We find `F r` by replacing all recursive instances of `ListInt` via the type parameter `r`.
-(Here the letter `r` reminds us of the word "recursion".)
+(Here the letter `r` reminds us of "recursion".)

 If we substitute `ListInt` for `r` in `F r`, we obtain `Nil | Cons Int ListInt`, which is exactly the right-hand side of the original recursive definition.
 In this way, `data ListInt = F ListInt` is the same as `data ListInt = Nil | Cons Int ListInt`.
 It shows that our choice of `F` is correct.